Dirillo

-The Dirillo, or Acate, is a 54 km river in Sicily which springs from the Hyblaean Mountains and flows through the areas of Vizzini, Licodia Eubea, Mazzarrone, Chiaramonte Gulfi, Acate, Vittoria, Gela.
-It enters the Strait of Sicily south-east of the town of Gela.
+The Dirillo, or Acate, is a 54 km river in Sicily which rises in the Hyblaean Mountains and flows through the areas of Vizzini, Licodia Eubea, Mazzarrone, Chiaramonte Gulfi, Acate, Vittoria, Gela.
+It empties into the Strait of Sicily south-east of the town of Gela.
 As the largest river in the area it is sometimes known as the Fiume Grande.